Carokyp/Forest-Pals/README.md

 #### User stories

-- As a **parent**, I want to find a safe, educational game for my child, so that they can learn about forest animals in a fun and engaging way.
+- As a **parent**, I want to find a safe, educational game for my child, so that they can learn about animals in a fun and engaging way.

 - As a **parent**, I want the game to have simple, clear instructions, so that my child can play independently without needing to read complex text.

-- As a **parent**, I want the game to work on any device (phone, tablet, computer), so that my child can play wherever and whenever it's convenient.

-- As a **player**, I want to see colorful pictures of cute animals, so that I feel excited and engaged while playing the game.

 - As a **player**, I want to see my name in the game, so that it feels special and personal to me.